 Finally, I had enough fleece left to sew 2 pieces together to make a little scarf.
 It can be as easy as cutting a rectangle from the fleece and cutting tassels at the end- no sewing necessary.

-pattern.
+Here is the link to the pattern.
 Disclaimer: The whole pattern did not scan, since I drew it outside the normal print margins.
 You can print it however, and probably fill in the rest by hand.
 If it is a problem, I will try to come up with another solution.